Choosing the Best Email Provider for Your Business

 Two-factor authentication (2FA) adds an extra step to your login process, making it much harder for unauthorized access.
 Even if someone gets your password, they'll still need a second form of verification, like a code from your phone, to access your account.
 Many providers, including Gmail and Outlook, offer 2FA—a feature you should definitely enable.
 Beyond 2FA, look for providers with advanced security features like spam filters and phishing protection.
 Consider scheduling a consultation to discuss your specific security needs.

-Stop Spam and Phishing
+How to Stop Spam and Phishing Attacks

 A clean email list is essential for effective communication.
 Email providers track engagement rates to determine whether your emails land in the inbox or the spam folder.
 High bounce rates and low open rates can hurt your sender reputation.
 Regularly cleaning your email list and practicing good list hygiene can improve deliverability.
 Services like ScaledMail can help you maintain a healthy email list and optimize your outreach for better results.
 Protecting yourself from phishing attempts is also crucial.
 Be wary of suspicious emails and never click on links from unknown senders.
 Learn more about email best practices on the ScaledMail blog.